What is the Turtle & Marine Environmental Conservation & Education in Ecuador project all about?

 The Pacific Coast is a beautiful, tropical location.
 Puerto Lopez, is both an up and coming tourist town, and also a central fishing port for locals.
 You will find restaurants, internet cafes and laundry services, as well as dive shops and tour operators that can take you to visit the nearby islands – including “Isla de la plata – the “poor man’s Galapagos”.

-During your first weekend in Quito, you will be lodged in a local hostel.
+During your first weekend in Quito, you will stay with a local host family or in a dedicated volunteer house.
 Thereafter, you will be moved to your project and be placed in a shared house located only two blocks away from the beach.
 You will be sharing a room with up to 4 people.
 Also, be prepared as you may have to share rooms with volunteers of the opposite sex.

 What to do in your spare time

 Puerto Lopez is located next to the Machalilla National Park.
 You can go to Isla de la Plata for a day hike.
-If you go during the summer, there are high chances of whale watching or manta-ray watching.
+If you go between June – September, there are high chances of whale watching or manta-ray watching.

 If you happen to have a diving license, Puerto Lopez is a great place to do so!